Quantifying the Persona Effect in LLM Simulations: Implementation Detail

 \section{Implementation Detail}

+In this work, we make use of the following pretrained LLMs: GPT-4~\cite{achiam2023gpt}, GPT-3.5~\cite{openai_introducing_nodate}, Llama-2~\cite{llama2}, Llama-2 Chat~\cite{llama2}, Tulu-2~\cite{ivison2023camels}, and Tulu-2-dpo~\cite{ivison2023camels}.
 We run all experiments on a NVIDIA A100-SXM-80GB cluster.
 The OpenAI models are called through the OpenAI API in Python\footnote{https://github.com/openai/openai-python}.
 Due to resource constraint, inference with open-source models are with 4-bit quantization with QLora~\cite{dettmers2023qlora} implemented in bitsandbytes\footnote{https://github.com/TimDettmers/bitsandbytes} in the Transformers library~\cite{wolf_huggingfaces_2020}.
 For the Llama-2 models, we directly prepend the persona prompts.
 For Llama-2-chat, Tulu-2, and Tulu-2-dpo models, we apply the persona prompts in the system variable.
 All regressions are performed in R. For the mixed-effect regressions, we use the performance library~\cite{performance} which implements the method proposed by~\citet{Nakagawa_R2} to obtain $R^2$ values.